 5: Build Your Newsletter

 Your newsletters need to have a consistent design to them.
 Your recipients will become familiar with the layout and respond well to it.
-The hardest part to designing a good email newsletter is maintaining a good balance of content marketing that doesn’t try to “sell” something, but also includes elements that will eventually get you business.
+The hardest part of designing a good email newsletter is maintaining a good balance of content marketing that doesn’t try to “sell” something, but also includes elements that will eventually get you business.
 This is one of the more sought out benefits that we provide for our real estate clients.

 In an earlier blog post, I wrote about the 5 Elements of Good Real Estate Newsletters.
 Here is a recap of that list: